-December 10th is Constitution Day in Thailand, a day to remember the adoption of the country’s first permanent constitution in 1932.
+December 10 is Constitution Day in Thailand, a day to remember the adoption of the country’s first permanent constitution in 1932.
 As the holiday is close to the late King’s Birthday on 5 December, some people take a few work days off to create a long break and be part of the activities of both holidays.

-|2017||10 Dec||Sun||Constitution Day|
+|2023||10 Dec||Sun||Constitution Day|

-|11 Dec||Mon||Constitution Day
+|11 Dec||Mon||Constitution Day Holiday|

 The Thai people have referred to their land as “Mueang Thai” (land of the free) from time immemorial, though foreigners once were accustomed to call Thailand “Siam.”
 The monarchy is also a tradition that goes back for centuries.
 The earliest Thai kingdoms of note were the Kingdom of Sukhothai, founded in 1238 A.D., and the later Kingdom called “Ayutthaya,” which lasted from the 1300’s until it was destroyed by Burma in 1767.